NYPD Officer Fatally Shot While Sitting in Police Truck in Bronx

 A New York City police officer was shot and killed after a suspect fired through the window of an NYPD mobile-command unit in the Bronx early Wednesday morning.
-Officer Miosotis Familia, a 12-year veteran of the force and 48-year-old mom, died a few hours after the fatal ambush.
+Officer Miosotis Familia, a 12-year veteran of the force and 48-year-old mom of three, died a few hours after the fatal ambush.
 The gunman, identified as 34-year-old Alexander Bonds, was fatally shot by police.

 Police Commissioner James O’Neill described Familia as being “assassinated in an unprovoked attack,” circumstances that echoed the 2014 murders of two cops who were ambushed in their squad car in Bed-Stuy.